Wait…So, why do we HAVE to keep stretching our brains?

 We had one student who was gone

-As a reminder, online live-video lessons are another great option this year as well…and you don’t always have to have your instrument with you to do them either (We’ll be happy to furnish more info upon request)!
+As a reminder, online live-video lessons continue to be a well-received alternative to in-person lessons as well…and you don’t always have to have your instrument with you to do them either (We’ll be happy to furnish more info upon request)!

 Please do share your thoughts (and perhaps, at least your tentative summer plans/schedule) when you can, and we'll move forward from there.
 Once we've got some idea about your individual summer schedule, we can happily get creative with crafting